|Duration:||8 days (incl. travel), 6 days on the snow|

-Backcountry ski tour hut-to-hut through Arctic Tundra: 3 Countries Ski Expedition.
+Nordic backcountry ski tour hut-to-hut through Arctic Tundra: 3 Countries Arctic Ski Expedition.

-Join us on a 5-day backcountry ski circuit through Finland, Norway and Sweden.
-Including travel, this is an 9-day trip.
+After a full day of training and planning activities, together, we will take on a 5-day backcountry ski circuit, travelling through Finland, Norway and Sweden.
+Including travel days, this is an 8-day trip.
+See outline itinerary below.

-Traveling as a self-sufficient team, we will be skiing hut to hut across the bewitching and awe-inspiring Arctic tundra.
-This stark, unforgiving, yet beautiful landscape gives us the opportunity to enhance our backcountry winter skills, where each person plays a vital role in the team’s success.
+Traveling as a self-sufficient team, we will be skiing from hut to cosy hut across the bewitching and awe-inspiring Arctic tundra.
+This stark, sometimes unforgiving, yet beautiful landscape gives us the opportunity to enhance our backcountry winter skills, where each participant plays a vital role in the team’s success.

 Along the way we will ski past hanging glaciers and granite rock walls, across massive frozen lakes and deep snowdrifts.

-Your sense of space, distance and time will get distorted as the incredible clarity of the light leads to a false sense of perspective.
-Learn to embrace the meditative rhythm of breaking new trails on fresh snow, as the silence seeps into your consciousness.
+Your sense of space, distance and time will get distorted on this incredible journey through the Arctic landscapes.
+Embrace the meditative rhythm of breaking new trails on fresh snow, allow the silence to seep into your consciousness.

 Fit outdoors people who are looking for the next step!
 Those who want to dip their toes into Arctic Exploration, preparing for one of the major crossings.
 Maybe you’ve done a big trek or one of our other expeditions and feel there’s more out there calling you…